abdulwahabO/study-notes/computer-science/data-structures-and-algorithms/data-structures.md

 If the time complexity of the hash function is ignored, insert, search and delete operations for a hash table operations run in constant time(`O(1)`).

 A `hash function` is an algorithm that converts a key to a hash value between 0 - N(where N is the size of the array).
 A good hash function:
-* Always produces the same value for a given key.
+* Is deterministic: Always produces the same value for a given key.
 * Provides a uniform distribution of hash values.
 I.e., every value has an equal probability of been generated.
 * Minimises the rate of collisions.